CmdDraven/CmdDraven/README.md

 Nothing here is trying to compete with the tech giants, or disrupt anything for the sake of disruption.
 I just want to see what I can make work; if anything sticks, so to speak.
 And if any of it sparks progress beyond my own desk, great.
 If not — I’ll still be glad I made the attempt.

 This space will likely be R&D (likely kept private for a while until things make some kind of sense) and various tools and Linux packages of tbc usefulness.
-I've 'started' a 'company' called Synavera, or synavera_discorporated.
-Based on "Synapse" and "Veracity", software under this umbrella will be beholden to a strict ethos dictating User Agency, Ethics, Privacy, Security and Granular Control.
+I've started a 'company' called Synavera, or synavera_discorporated.
+Based on "Synapse" and "Veracity", software under this umbrella will be beholden to a strict ethos dictating User Agency, Privacy, Security and Granular Control.